mddazure/azure-vwan-microhack/README.md

 Observe Effective Routes of the Default route table of the microhack-we-hub, as you did in Scenario 1.

-Which routes have been added and where do they point?
+:question: Which routes have been added and where do they point?

-What is the meaning of the AS path?
+:question: What is the meaning of the AS path?

 :point_right: Association and Propagation

 In the portal, in the microhack-vwan blade under Connectivity click Virtual network connections and expand Virtual networks for both Hubs.

-Note that for all 4 connections across both Hubs, under Associated to Route Table it says "defaultRouteTable".
+:exclamation: Note that for all 4 connections across both Hubs, under Associated to Route Table it says "defaultRouteTable".
 This means that each connection takes its routing information from the default route table of its *local* hub.
 This is always the case: the route service in a Hub only programs routing information to its directly connected Spokes.

 Under Propagation to Route Tables, it also says "defaultRouteTable".
 This means that this connection sends its reachability information (i.e. the prefixes behind it) to its *local* default route table only, but *not* to the other Hub.